ElBedeawi/near-challenge-7/README.md

     }
 }
 ```
-*each Map need a unique storage name so init them with any unique strings.*
+*each Map needs a unique storage name so init them with any unique strings.*

 ## The Contract implementation
-First let's define an empty contract
+First, let's define an empty contract
 ```
 #[near_bindgen]
 impl VotingContract {